getzlab/canine/pipeline_options.md

 If the `staging_dir` can be found at the same path on both the controller and compute nodes, leave this blank (for instance if `/home` is mounted to `/home`, as on the TransientGCP backend).
 (default: Same as `staging_dir`)
+* `transfer_bucket`: A Google Cloud Storage bucket to use when executing batch directory transfers between the slurm cluster and the local filesystem.
+Providing a `transfer_bucket` _vastly_ improves file transfer performance when copying directories, however there are some considerations:
+    * **Do not** include `gs://` or any other path in the bucket.
+Transfers will be executed through temporary directories which are cleaned up afterwards.
+    For example, if you want to transfer using `gs://my_bucket`, simply use the bucket name: `my_bucket`
+    * **Do not** use a nearline or coldline bucket for transfers.
+You will incur massive storage fees
+    * **Do not** use `transfer_bucket` with the `Local` backend.
+Doing so will result in unecessary file transfers
+    * Using a transfer bucket does not preserve empty directories.
+To preserve directory structure, either add an empty file to each directory and subdirectory you wish to transfer, or do not set a `transfer_bucket`.
+The fallback SFTP system is significantly slower, but will preserve directory structure
+    * Directories containing directory symlinks will not be preserved.
+It's okay if the starting directory is a symlink but only file symlinks will be followed after that.
+    Do not set a `transfer_bucket` if you wish to preserve the **apparent** structure, meaning all symlinks will be resolved during the transfer
 * `strategy`: The localization strategy to use.
 Options:
     * `Batched` (default): Localization takes place on the local filesystem, then is transferred to the remote cluster near the end of localization.
 Gsutil files